GenAI Concepts

 Generative AI or GenAI

-GenAI is short for Generative artificial intelligence or Generative AI.
-These are software systems that create content including text, images, music, audio, and videos based on a user’s ‘prompts’.
+Generative AI or GenAI are both short for generative artificial intelligence.
+These are software systems that create content as text, images, music, audio and videos based on a user’s ‘prompts’.

 Prompt and prompt engineering